Medical Marijuana & HIV/AIDS

 Q: What is the legal status of medical marijuana?

-Twenty-one states — Alaska, Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Montana, Nevada, New Hampshire, New Jersey, New Mexico, Oregon, Vermont, Washington, and Rhode Island — and Washington, D.C. permit the medical use of marijuana if certain legal requirements are followed.
+Twenty-three states — Alaska, Arizona, California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Montana, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Vermont, Washington, and Rhode Island — and Washington, D.C. permit the medical use of marijuana if certain legal requirements are followed.
 Unfortunately, federal law still classifies marijuana as having no medical use and as being too dangerous to use even under medical supervision.
 This is unscientific and harmful to people with HIV/AIDS and other serious illnesses.

 Q: What is being done to change the laws?